-Earlier this year, the Swiss watchmaking brand TAG Heuer has updated its famous Aquaracer line of relatively inexpensive divers with a number of new timepieces that feature scratch-proof bezel.
+Earlier this year, TAG Heuer has updated its iconic Aquaracer line of relatively inexpensive divers with several new timepieces that feature scratch-proof bezel.
 While not replacing older models, they somehow manage to significantly refresh and expand the collection with just a couple of light brushes here and there effectively making it a lot more difficult to walk away from the store without blowing a major hole in your budget.

 Still, on a more subjective note, I must admit that the face-lifted model looks a lot more interesting than the one that features a more, um, plain steel bezel.
-There is more energy in it and it clearly projects a lot stronger mojo.
+There is more energy in it and it projects a lot stronger mojo, too.

 Case & Strap

-The really good thing is that the watch still comes in two sizes: there is a smaller one -40.5 millimeters in diameter- that looks more unisex, and there is a larger one that still measures 43 millimeters and is designed exclusively with men in mind.
+The particularly good thing is that the collection still comes in two sizes: there is a smaller one -40.5 millimeters in diameter- that looks more unisex, and there is a larger one that still measures 43 millimeters and is designed exclusively with men in mind.

 Offering the same satin-finished body that is nicely accented with glossy black ceramic bezel, the new timekeeper still looks tool-like, there is nothing ‘subtle’ about this deliberately rough model.